hirobo/world-earthquake/README.md

 terraform apply -var-file=env.tfvars
 ```

-### 3. Prefect
+### 3. Prefect (deploy flows on Prefect Cloud 2.0)
-We will use Prefect Cloud.
+We will use Prefect Cloud 2.0 for prefect server.
 Working directory is `prefect`.

 #### 3.1.
 Create a GCP Secret for kaggle.json content
-Make GCP Srcrete Manamer (https://cloud.google.com/secret-manage) API avairable and create a secret for Kaggle API.
+Make GCP Srcrete Manager (https://cloud.google.com/secret-manage) API avairable and create a secret for Kaggle API.
 For examlpe, create a secret with name "kaggle-json" and save the content of the kaggle.json.

 #### 3.2.
-GCP Artifact registory
+GCP Container registry
-Make GCP Artifact registory API enable, so that we can save our docker image there.
+Make GCP Container registry API enable, so that we can save our docker image there.

 #### 3.3.
 Configure environment variables
 Please create `.env` file from this example file `.env.example` and edit it.